skarlekar/smart-quora/README.md

 Namespace: Press enter to accept default
 Do you want to generate an empty template network?: Select No to generate a populated network

+This will create the necessary code in the _hello_bna_ directory in your

 ## Installing SmartQuora